okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## Overview

-Before using the [OIN Wizard](/docs/guides/submit-oin-app/) or the [OIN Manager](https://oinmanager.okta.com)&nbsp;to submit your OIN integration, prepare for the artifacts requested during the submission process.
+Before using the [OIN Wizard](/docs/guides/submit-oin-app/) or the [OIN Manager](https://oinmanager.okta.com)&nbsp;to submit your OIN integration, prepare the artifacts requested during the submission process.

 Review the following submission artifact guidelines: